scottbedard/sveltober/README.md

 git clone git@github.com:scottbedard/sveltober.git
 ```

-Once this is done, you'll need to run a `yarn install` from that directory.
+Once this is done, run a `yarn install` from your new theme directory.
 After doing this, the following commands will be available.

 ```bash
 # start webpack dev server